P7XCKD/NF/Notes Factory/Semister 3/PRJ/theory/QB/prj pt1.md

 The main principles of Object-Oriented Programming (OOP) are:

-Here's a simplified explanation of encapsulation with a basic example:

 1. **Encapsulation:** Combining data (variables) and methods (functions) into a single unit (class) and restricting access to some of the object's components.